 How ZERO works

-Every child participating in ZERO has a sample of their cancer sent to Children’s Cancer Institute, where scientists analyse it at a molecular level, looking for clues about what is driving its growth, and how it might best be treated.
+When a child is enrolled on ZERO, a sample of their cancer is sent to Children’s Cancer Institute and ZERO partner organisations, where scientists analyse it at a molecular level, looking for clues about what is driving its growth, and how it might best be treated.

 Where possible, the ZERO team uses advanced robotic technologies to identify which drug (or drugs) are most likely to be effective against that child’s cancer, then tests these to see how they perform in laboratory models of disease.

 The results of all this testing and analysis are then examined by an expert team of clinicians and scientists and a rapid report is issued to the doctor looking after each patient, highlighting the critical genetic features of the tumour that may influence diagnosis, prognosis and treatment strategies.

 As well as guiding the treatment of each participating child, ZERO is making a significant contribution to the global childhood cancer research effort.
 The comprehensive data being collected through ZERO is fueling a whole range of research projects.
-This research not only has the potential to help children taking part in ZERO, but to improve the outlook for all children with cancer in the future.
+This research not only has the potential to help children taking part in ZERO, but to improve science’s understanding of childhood cancer for the benefit of all.

 Functional genomics is a vital bridge between molecular research done in the lab and the application of this research in clinical trials of children with cancer.
 In our functional genomics research, we are working to find new ‘markers’ of child cancer (for example, particular genetic mutations) and to understand how these can be used as therapeutic ‘targets’ (something that therapies can target).
 We are also investigating how the genetic profile of a child’s cancer correlates with their response to the ZERO-recommended treatment.
 Through this, we can learn more about how to predict likely treatment responses.